whats2000/PearlCalculatorBlazor/README.md

 ### Set the Pearl and Destination information

 Second, you need to set the pearl information and TNT/destination.
 Go to `General`.
-You can also import settings by clicking 'Import Settings'.
+You can also import settings by clicking `Import Settings`.

 Here is the setting of the pearl information and TNT/destination.